The AIDA-TNG project. Abundance, radial distribution, and clustering properties of halos in alternative dark matter models: The AIDA-TNG simulations

-where $\nu=1.2$ and
+where $\nu=1.2$, and

-Here $\Omega_X$ is the density parameter of the dark matter.
+Here, $\Omega_X$ is the density parameter of the dark matter.
 We consider three thermal WDM cosmologies, with particle mass corresponding to $m_X=1-3-5$ keV, respectively.
-Lighter models such as WDM1 and WDM3, with $m_X=1-3$ keV, have been ruled out by Lyman-$\alpha$, number counts, UV luminosity function observations \citep{Viel13, Menci16, Corasaniti17, Dekker22, Villasenor23}, and are used only for a broader characterization of WDM abundances and clustering.
-Furthermore, in WDM cosmologies, the halo mass function experiences a suppression given by \citep{Lovell14}:
+Lighter models such as WDM1 and WDM3, with $m_X=1-3$ keV, have been ruled out by Lyman-$\alpha$, number counts, UV luminosity function observations \citep{Viel13, Menci16, Corasaniti17, Dekker22, Villasenor23} and are used only for a broader characterization of WDM abundances and clustering.
+Furthermore, in WDM cosmologies, the halo mass function experiences a suppression given by \citep{Lovell14}

 where $\gamma=2.7$, $\beta=-0.99$ and $M_\mathrm{hm}$ is the half-mode mass, namely, the mass at which the transfer function in Eq. \eqref{eq_transfer_function} is equal to 1/2. \\ We consider SIDM models with a constant cross section (SIDM1, with $\sigma/m_X = 1$ cm$^2$ g$^{-1}$) and, more realistically, with the velocity-dependent cross section presented in \citet[][vSIDM]{Correa21}, which rapidly declines at the typical velocity dispersion of massive bound systems.
-The model fits to observations of central densities of dwarf spheroidal galaxies, and it is based on a self-interaction described by a massive mediator in a Yukawa potential \citep{Correa21}.\\ In Fig. \ref{fig_simulation} we show the spatial distribution of dark matter halos in the box 50/B at different redshifts and cosmologies.
-The nodes and filaments become progressively clumpier towards low $z$, as they collect matter from the background.
+The model fits to observations of central densities of dwarf spheroidal galaxies, and it is based on a self-interaction described by a particle mass $m_X = 53.933 \pm 9.815$ GeV and a massive mediator in a Yukawa potential, with mass $m_\varphi = 6.605 \pm 0.435$ MeV \citep{Correa21}.\\ In Fig. \ref{fig_simulation} we show the spatial distribution of dark matter halos in box 50/B at different redshifts and cosmologies.
+The nodes and filaments become progressively clumpier toward low $z$, as they collect matter from the background.
 In particular, WDM models show a clear progressive suppression in the number density of bound structures.
 SIDM cosmologies, on the other hand, are not represented, since, upon qualitative inspection, they do not exhibit a significant difference with respect to $\Lambda$CDM.

-\section{The Halo Occupation Distribution Model}
+\section{The halo occupation distribution model}